 Once you have found a role that is of interest, you should complete an application form which will be available when we recruit and then send it (by email, by post or in person) by the specified closing date.
 Please note that we do not accept CVs.

-All submitted applications are reviewed by the teams who are to determine who will be shortlisted.
+After the application deadline, all submitted applications are passed on for shortlisting to the teams who the volunteers will eventually be supporting.
+The applications are then reviewed to determine who will be shortlisted and invited to a volunteer recruitment session.
 It is important that you complete all sections of the application.

 Our volunteer development coordinators will tell you about your volunteer induction and training days as soon as possible, and your start days will be organised directly by your team leaders.